 - 10 am.
 Cook the sourdough English muffins.

+- In the morning, feed your sourdough starter.
 When the starter has doubled, begin the dough.

-Add flour and salt, and use a fork to bring the dough together.
+- Add flour and salt, and use a fork to bring the dough together.

-Switch to using your hands and push the dough into a shaggy and sticky dough ball.
+- Switch to using your hands and push the dough into a shaggy and sticky dough ball.

-Over the next hour, give the dough another 3 sets of stretch and folds, spaced around 20 minutes apart.
+- Over the next hour, give the dough another 3 sets of stretch and folds, spaced around 20 minutes apart.

 Stretch and folds

 A stretch and fold method is when one side of the dough is stretched and pulled over.
 The bowl is then turned a quarter turn, repeated on the following side.
+Continue stretching, folding, and turning the bowl until all sides have been folded.

-At the end of bulk fermentation, cover the bowl and place it in the fridge overnight or for up to 2 days.
+- Cover the bowl and place it in the fridge overnight or for up to 2 days.

 Shaping

-Use a rolling pin or your fingers to push the dough into a 2 cm (just under 1 inch) round.
+- Use a rolling pin or your fingers to push the dough into a 2 cm (just under 1 inch) round.

-With a glass or biscuit cutter that measures around 7.6 cm / 3 inches in diameter.
+- With a glass or biscuit cutter that measures around 7.6 cm / 3 inches in diameter.

 Serving and storing

 Fresh English muffins can be served as they are, with your favorite toppings and fillings, or they can be toasted.
-Traditionally, an English muffin is not cut in half, it is ripped in half.
+Traditionally, an English muffin is not cut in half; it is pierced with a fork around its circumference, then ripped in half.
+This creates all these ridges and nooks for fillings like butter to cling to.

 Leftover muffins can be stored in an airtight container for up to 4 days.
 They can also be frozen for up to 3 months.